 Next, board the Ice Explorer bus, which will transport you across the ice to the foot of the Athabasca Glacier, where you can alight and walk on the ice!
 Seeing the glacier up close is awe-inspiring.
 We saw lots of folks filling up their water bottles with the glacier melt!

 Finally, visit the Columbia Icefield Skywalk, a glass-bottomed cliff edge walkway that hangs over the Sunwapta Valley.
 The views of the surrounding mountains and glaciers and forests are spectacular.
-If you visit in the morning, you can join a guided tour.

 You have a choice of two restaurants for lunch, or you can do what we did: pack a cooler with a picnic lunch that you can enjoy on the grounds of the visitor center.